Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Click OK.

-Of, course, you can uninstall installed programs or games to get even more free space.
+Of, course, you can uninstall old or unused programs or games to get even more free space.

-- In the command line, type the following command and press Enter:
+- In the command line, type chkdsk /f C: and press Enter.

-- In case the Check Disk utility founds any errors, it will repair them accordingly.
+- In case the Check Disk utility finds any errors, it will repair them accordingly.

 - Once the procedure ends, restart your PC and try creating a restore point manually (as explained above).